Municipal wastewater treatment

 |

-The data were derived from administrative records collected by Environment and Climate Change Canada via the Effluent Regulatory Reporting Information System, as required by the Wastewater Systems Effluent Regulations.
-Those records provide information on each sewage system, including the volume of wastewater discharged and the treatment-level.
+The data were derived from administrative records collected by Environment and Climate Change Canada as required by the Wastewater Systems Effluent Regulations or equivalency agreements with Quebec and Yukon.
+Those records provide information on each sewage system, including the volume of wastewater discharged and the treatment utilized.
 The population served by each sewage system was estimated using census population data.
 The regulations do not apply to any wastewater system located in the Northwest Territories, Nunavut and north of the 54th parallel in the provinces of Quebec and Newfoundland and Labrador; therefore, no data were available for these populations.

-The percentages of population served by municipal wastewater systems at the national and provincial and territorial levels were calculated using the population served by municipal wastewater systems by treatment category data which was developed based on the 2011 and 2016 census of population.
-The population for 2017 was extrapolated using the 2016 census data.
-The same process applies for the calculation of the national, and provincial and territorial proportions of municipal wastewater discharged by treatment category.
-The volume of wastewater discharged for each treatment category, as established by the Municipal Wastewater Systems in Canada statistical program, was divided by the total volume of wastewater discharged.
-For the purposes of these indicators, the volumes corresponding to the combined sewer overflows were added to the total volume of wastewater and were considered as untreated water.
+The percentages of population served by municipal wastewater systems at the national and provincial and territorial levels were calculated using the population served by municipal wastewater systems by treatment category data which were developed based on the 2011, 2016, and 2021 census of population releases.
+The population for 2023 was extrapolated using the 2021 and 2016 census data.

 Caveats and limitations

-These indicators are not a measure of compliance with municipal, provincial, territorial or federal wastewater regulations or treatment standards.
 For more information on the Government of Canada's role in wastewater management, see Environment and Climate Change Canada's Wastewater website.
-For more information on national efforts to develop a harmonized regulatory framework for municipal wastewater treatment, see the Canadian Council of Ministers of the Environment's Canada-wide strategy for the management of municipal wastewater effluent.
+For more information on national efforts to develop a harmonized regulatory framework for municipal wastewater treatment, see the Canadian Council of Ministers of the Environment's Canada-wide Strategy for the management of municipal wastewater effluent (PDF; 175 kB).

 Resources